Overview of Tradewater

 ODS will likely be released into the atmosphere if not destroyed

 As mentioned in our ODS destruction note, another important factor in determining whether the condition of additionality is met is to understand whether ODS gases would have escaped in the absence of Tradewater’s project or would instead have sequestered indefinitely in canisters and appliances.
 The Verra protocol allows projects to claim 100% of destruction when ODS are recovered from appliances at their end-of-life and 25% when they are recovered from canisters that could be sold into the market and/or sit unused in a warehouse.
 We believe these are reasonably conservative assumptions.
-In Ghana, the majority of ODS that Tradewater destroys are from stockpiles, meaning they claim 25% of their destruction.
+In Ghana, where Tradewater's first project was developed, the majority of ODS that Tradewater destroys are from stockpiles, meaning they claim 25% of their destruction.

 Also, there are no regulations in Ghana mandating that ODS is destroyed.
 Therefore, it is very unlikely that the gases would be destroyed without Tradewater’s involvement.